Referrals to the Genentech® Access to Care Foundation (GATCF)

 Important Safety Information & Indication

-- VENCLEXTA is indicated for the treatment of patients with chronic lymphocytic leukemia (CLL) with 17p deletion, as detected by an FDA-approved test, who have received at least one prior therapy
+- VENCLEXTA® (venetoclax tablets) is indicated for the treatment of patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL), with or without 17p deletion, who have received at least one prior therapy.

 Important Safety Information

 - Concomitant use of VENCLEXTA with strong CYP3A inhibitors at initiation and during ramp-up phase is contraindicated due to the potential for increased risk of tumor lysis syndrome (TLS).